AlexOsokin97/Titanic_casuality_proj/README.md

 * **K-Nearest Neighbor** - Was intrested to see the preformance of this algorithm

 ## Model Performance:
-Although all the classification model's accuarcy was almost the same, the Support Vector Machine with the polynomial kernel had the best performance:
+The Support Vector Machine with the polynomial kernel had the best performance:

 * ***Support Vector Machine (polynomial): Accuarcy- 0.815 (81.5%)***
 * ***Support Vector Machine (sigmoid): Accuarcy- 0.814 (81.4%)***